apache/cassandra/doc/source/new/virtualtables.rst

 Virtual tables and virtual keyspaces have some limitations initially though some of these could change such as:

 - Cannot alter or drop virtual keyspaces or tables
-- Cannot truncate virtual tables
+- Virtual tables support ``TRUNCATE`` only if the underlaying implementation allows it
 - Expiring columns are not supported by virtual tables
 - Conditional updates are not supported by virtual tables
 - Cannot create tables in virtual keyspaces